archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

     Jekyll is made in [Ruby](https://www.ruby-lang.org/en/).
 Since all it does is generate static website, there is no [Rails](http://rubyonrails.org) in it.
 ---

 <div class="row d_shortcuts">This post aims to provide a quick sum-up for anyone who is unfamiliar with Jekyll.
-It is meant to be a browse-through material.
 To learn more about Jekyll, <a href="http://jekyllrb.com/docs/home/">check the doc out</a>.</div>

 ###1st minute: General Overview (267 words)